14 New Year’s Resolutions to Make 2019 Your Happiest Year Ever

 Take a vacation

 Expand your horizons literally and logistically.
 Immerse yourself in new experiences that can help you grow as a person and appreciate the differences in the world. ”Travel to a faraway land to learn more about the world and other cultures and make unforgettable memories,” suggests Vanessa Picariello, senior director, public relations, Norwegian Cruise Line.
 “As the saying goes, ‘travel is the only thing you buy that makes you richer,'” she says.
-These are the 7 New Year’s resolutions health experts wish you’d really make.
+These are New Year’s resolutions health experts wish you’d really make.

 Get rid of some stuff